Direct Farm Marketing in Ontario - A Primer

 The most popular types of direct farm marketing include:

-Pick-Your Own: These were very popular in the 1970s; those remaining have become unique and different.
-Many have added "edutainment" or "agritourism" targeting school groups and families or have expanded into special interest markets such as corporate picnics, film companies, etc. For further information on agri-tourism and/or edutainment, see the OMAFRA website.
+Pick-Your Own: These were very popular in the 1970s; however, volumes picked at pick-your-own operations have declined over the years.
+As a result, those remaining have become unique and different in order to capture value.
+Many have added "edutainment" or agri-tourism targeting school groups and families or have expanded into special interest markets such as corporate picnics, film companies, etc.

-Community-Supported Agriculture (On-Farm Pick-Up): In basic terms, CSA consists of a community of individuals who pledge support to a farm operation so that the farmland becomes, either legally or spiritually, the community's farm, with the growers and consumers providing mutual support and sharing the risks and benefits of food production.
-Members or shareholders of the farm or garden pledge in advance to cover the anticipated costs of the farm operation and the farmer's salary.
+Community-supported agriculture (on-farm pick-up or delivery): In basic terms, CSA consists of a community of individuals who support a farm operation, sharing the risks and benefits of food production.
+Members or shareholders of the farm or garden pay a fee in advance of the growing season to cover the anticipated costs of the farm operation and the farmer's salary.
 In return, they receive shares in the farm's bounty throughout the growing season, as well as satisfaction gained from reconnecting to the land.
-Members also share in risks, including poor harvest due to unfavourable weather or pests.1
+Members also share in risks, including poor harvest due to unfavourable weather or pests.
+CSA shares are often provided weekly throughout the season, either by delivery or pick-up at the farm.
+Some CSA operations have captured more value from shareholders by expanding to other products (e.g., meat, eggs, storable produce, preserved food products) or extending their season, some even year-round.

-Farmers' Markets: There are over 150 farmers' markets in Ontario.
-They have regained popularity and are considered a community event.
-A full-season commitment to attend is required from the producer.
+Farmers' markets: There are over 200 farmers' markets in Ontario.
+They have experienced resurgence in popularity with interest in local food.
+Each market has their own rules for the types of vendors and products that can be sold.
+A full-season commitment to attend is often required from the producer.
 Farmers' markets offer the customer variety.
-Quality customer service will build customer loyalty, bringing them back to your booth week after week.
+Quality customer service and a community experience will build customer loyalty, bringing them back to your booth week after week.
+Many farmers' markets are seasonal, while some are year-round.

 The first step is to understand the marketplace and the business skills required for starting and maintaining a direct farm market operation.
 Start by answering the following questions: